 Focus Universal Inc. ("Focus") was incorporated under the laws of the State of Nevada on December 4, 2012 ("Inception").
-Focus Universal Inc. is a universal smart instrument developer and manufacturer focused on the IoT industry, headquartered in Ontario, California, specializing in the development and commercialization of novel and proprietary universal smart technologies and instruments.
+Focus Universal Inc. is a universal smart instrument developer and manufacturer focused on the internet of things ("IoT") industry, headquartered in Ontario, California, specializing in the development and commercialization of novel and proprietary universal smart technologies and instruments that solve problems plaguing the internet of things ("IoT") industry by: (1) increasing overall chip integration by shifting it to the device level; (2) creating a faster 5G cellular technology by using Ultra-narrowband technology; (3) leveraging ultra-narrowband power line communication ("PLC") technology; and (4) User Interface Machine auto generation technology.
 Universal smart technology is an off-the-shelf technology utilizing an innovative hardware integrated platform.
 The Focus platform provides a unique and universal combined wired and wireless solution for embedded design, industrial control, functionality test, and parameter measurement instruments and functions.
 The Company's smart technology software utilizes a smartphone, computer, or a mobile device as an interface platform and display that communicates and works in tandem with a group of external sensors or probes, or both.
 The external sensors and probes may be manufactured by different vendors, but the universal smart technology functions in a manner that does not require the user to have extensive knowledge of the unique characteristics of the function of each of the sensors and probes.
 The universal smart instrument Focus developed (the "Ubiquitor") consists of a reusable foundation component which includes a wireless gateway (which allows the instrument to connect to the smartphone via Bluetooth and WiFi technology), universal smart application software ("Application") which is installed on the user's smartphone or other mobile device and allows monitoring of the sensor readouts on the smartphone screen.
 The Ubiquitor also connects to a variety of individual scientific sensors that collect data, from moisture, light, airflow, voltage, and a wide variety of applications.
-The data then sent through a wired or wireless connection, or a combination thereof to the smartphone or other mobile device and the data is organized and displayed on the smartphone screen.
-The smartphone or other mobile device, foundation, and senso
+The data is then sent through a wired or wireless connection, or a combination thereof to the smartphone or other mobile device and the data is organized and displayed on the smartphone screen.
+The smartphone or other mobile device, foundation, and sensor readouts together perform the functions of many traditional scientific and engineering instruments and are intended to replace the traditional, wired stand-alone instruments at a fraction of their cost.
+Focus Universal is also developing ultra-narrow band technology that is hopefully capable of overcoming the noise problems communicating through power lines that have hindered the industry for over a century.
+Focus Universal's wireless communication technology may allow for longer-range coverage, might be more energy effective and management believes has much faster data sending speeds than the current 5G technology speeds being used.